ShahdAmmar/depi_gov_eg_MS_DE/1-Microsoft_SQL_Essentials-2weeks_2days/phase_1/README.md

 To insert additional records into the tables, run _group1_insert_data.sql_ script.

-**Note**: group1_insert_data.sql insert records into all tables in the database, not only the `Departments` and `Employees` tables.
+**Note**: _group1_insert_data.sql_ script inserts records into all tables in the database, not only the `Departments` and `Employees` tables.
 To avoid errors, ensure that all tables exist before running this script.